numenta/nupic.research/nupic/research/frameworks/vernon/README.md

 Mixins for advanced experiments
 ==============
 Because Vernon experiments are extensible via subclassing, they automatically support mixins via Python's multiple inheritance.
 A subclass can override a method directly, or it can do it via mixins.
+An introduction to Python mixins can be found [here](https://realpython.com/inheritance-composition-python/#mixing-features-with-mixin-classes).

 As an example, one could define
 ```python